Facuccr/Facuccr/README.md

-# Hi there 👋 I'm Ezquiel
+# Hi there 👋 I'm Facu

 🎓 Software Development Student (Multiplatform)
 💻 Passionate about building full stack applications and learning new technologies.